 Do your research.

 Before you can plan to sell your vehicle, you need to do some research on what your vehicle may be worth and what people would actually pay for it.
 Using websites like Kelley Blue Book will help you get a better understanding of what you can likely sell your vehicle for.
 You can also have it appraised at a local dealership too for added input.
 Also, don’t be afraid to look at what other people are selling their similar model for.
 If you are priced way out of the normal range, you’ll find yourself having a harder time selling your vehicle.
+Finally, learn what bill of sale is to be ready to provide it for a potential buyer as a way to protect and legally bind the sale.

 Clean your vehicle.